Braves beat Padres 5-2 on opening night at new stadium (Apr 14, 2017) | FOX Sports

 Play ball!

-Inciarte beat out an infield single to start the home half of the first.
-He raced around to third on Freddie Freeman’s double, and both runners trotted home when Markakis doubled to deep right.
+”It’s really, really nice,” San Diego’s Wil Myers said of SunTrust Park. ”One of my favorites I’ve played in so far.
+I thought they did a nice job with it.
+I think everything kind of came together the way they like.”

-The Padres tied it up in the second, taking advantage of Teheran’s wildness.
+The Padres took advantage of Teheran’s wildness in the second.
 Ryan Schimpf walked and Erick Aybar was hit by a pitch, setting up Chacin’s run-scoring dribbler and Manuel Margot’s RBI single.

-Teheran paid back Chacin in the fourth, driving in the run that put the Braves ahead to stay with an infield single of his own.
-Inciarte, coming off a two-homer game at Miami, went deep again in the sixth after Craig Stammen relieved Chacin.
+Teheran paid back Chacin in the fourth, driving in the run that put the Braves ahead to stay with an infield single of his own, a play the Padres could have made.
+Myers failed to make the scoop at first on a one-hop throw.

-With three homers in two games, Inciarte matched his power output for all of last season.

-SunTrust Park hosted a couple of games before the official opening night – a Braves exhibition against the Yankees on March 31 to wrap up spring training, followed by a college baseball game last weekend between Georgia and Missouri.
+”It’s not the easiest pick in the world for Wil,” manager Andy Green said, ”but he usually comes up with that.”

-This was the first real test before a packed house.
-The stands were full before the first pitch, indicating no major traffic issues at a stadium that sits at one of the busiest interchanges in a city notorious for its bumper-to-bumper jams.
+After hosting an exhibition and a college game, this was the first real test for SunTrust Park.
+The stands were full before the first pitch, indicating no major traffic issues at a stadium built along one of the busiest interchanges in a city notorious for its bumper-to-bumper jams.

 TRAINER’S ROOM